-January 21, 2015, marked the day I started barber&hewitt.
-From the beginning, my goal was to help marketing and agency teams do better work.
-Whether it was making the output of that work better or how the work gets done, I hoped to put the 10+ years of experience and perspective gained from several of the best minds and brands in the business to work for clients that valued strategic guidance.
+January 21, 2015, marked the day we started barber&hewitt.
+From the beginning, our goal was to help marketing and agency teams do better work.
+Whether it was making the output of that work better or how the work gets done, we hoped to put the 15+ years of experience and perspective gained from several of the best minds and brands in the business to work for clients that valued strategic guidance.

-Never in my wildest dreams could I have imagined what the last three years would bring...
+Never in our wildest dreams could we have imagined what the last three years would bring...

 Our first client is still actively working with us—they also happen to be our largest client.
 In fact, every client minus one has continued to work with us beyond their first project.
 We helped a billion dollar organization launch its marketing automation platform, advised one of the most successful state lotteries in the country on how to the migrate from an old stodgy, in-house email service provider to Salesforce Marketing Cloud and developed its email marketing strategy, all the while providing consistent marketing leadership for a client’s team that overturned from top to bottom.

-And along the way, I somehow managed to speak at 120+ conferences with an average speaker rating of 4.69/5.
+And along the way, we somehow managed to speak at 120+ conferences with an average speaker rating of 4.69/5.
 We all need a pat on the back here and there, don't we?

 We missed potentially tremendous opportunities because we just couldn’t get back to people quick enough.
 To keep things humming along, our investors (aka. my Mum and Dad) had to float us cash when receivables were crazy high, and our credit cards maxed.
 And in one case, which still pains me to this day, we failed to meet expectations with a client that we not only loved as a client but counted as friends (they know who they are and are likely smiling right now…love you both to bits).